Mhmod-Hsn/wp-advanced-search/README.md

-:heavy_exclamation_mark: UPDATE (6/15/2017): _This repository is no longer maintained_.
-Feel free to fork and modify as you wish.
+:heavy_exclamation_mark: UPDATE (5/21/2019): _This version is being fixed from " Error 400 " coming from ajax request. feel free to use it_.

 # WP Advanced Search
 #### A PHP framework for building advanced search forms in WordPress